South African captain Hansie Cronje marshalled his resources brilliantly against England in 1996 © Getty Images

 South Africa successfully defended a target of 130 at East London on January 19, 1996.
 Abhishek Mukherjee looks at the third-lowest ODI score ever defended.

-In the dark days of the 1990s when Graeme Hick was the saviour of England who never materialised, about ten ‘next Ian Bothams’ turned up and vanished from the scene, men like Eddo Brandes turned up in the nightmares of the English batsmen, and the word Ashes was found only in Wisdens, England undertook a tour of South Africa.
+In the dark days of the 1990s when Graeme Hick was the saviour of England who never materialised, about a dozen ‘next Ian Bothams’ turned up and vanished from the scene, men like Eddo Brandes turned up in the nightmares of the English batsmen, and the word Ashes was found only in Wisdens, England undertook a tour of South Africa.

 To their credit, England began the One-Day International (ODI) series on a high note: they lost the first ODI at Newlands, but some exceptional batting helped England comeback strongly into the series with a victory at Bloemfontein.
-Thereafter, it all went wrong, as South Africa clinched the series by winning the next three ODIs at The Wanderers, Centurion, and Kingsmead.
+Thereafter, it all went wrong, as South Africa clinched the series by winning the next 3 ODIs at The Wanderers, Centurion, and Kingsmead.

 The teams then moved on to the sixth match at East London.
 Having won the series already, South Africa rested Allan Donald and included a debutant all-rounder from Durban who bowled quite fast and hit the ball extremely hard: he went by the name of Lance Klusener.